SRCH2/srch2-ngn/documentation/docs/index.md

 These `onInsertRequestComplete`, `onUpdateRequestComplete`, and `onDeleteRequestComplete` methods will be triggered whenever its corresponding action is complete.
-For these callbacks, the first parameter indicates which `Indexable` is called, and this second parameter is a `response` which is a subclass of `RestfulResponse`.
-These three `Restful Response` subclasses contain the raw RESTful JSON response, as well as the success and failure counts of the insert, update or delete task performed.
-For example, after the `MovieIndex`'s method `insert(getAFewRecordsToInsert())` is called and the SRCH2 search server finishes inserting the three records, the `SRCH2Engine` will parse the restful JSON response and trigger this callback which will contain a `successCount` of three.
+For these callbacks, the first parameter indicates which `Indexable` is called, and this second parameter is a `response`, which is a subclass of `RestfulResponse`.
+These three `Response` subclasses contain the raw RESTful JSON response, as well as the success and failure counts of the insert, update, or delete tasks performed.
+For example, after the `MovieIndex`'s method `insert(getAFewRecordsToInsert())` is called and the SRCH2 server finishes inserting the three records, the `SRCH2Engine` will parse the restful JSON response and trigger this callback, which will contain a `successCount` of three.

-The `onGetRecordByIDComplete` callback will pass the `GetRecordResponse response` which will contain the record requested by the `Indexable.getRecordbyID()` function.
+The `onGetRecordByIDComplete` callback will pass the `GetRecordResponse response`, which contains the record requested by the `Indexable.getRecordbyID()` function.

-Another important callback function is `onSRCH2ServiceReady(...)` which is triggered as soon as the SRCH2 search server is up and running.
-The user can use this callback to check the status of the current loaded index, such as record number inside the index.
+Another important callback function is `onSRCH2ServiceReady()`, which is triggered as soon as the SRCH2 server is up and running.
+The user can use this callback to check the status of the current loaded index, such as the record number inside the index.
 For instance, the following example shows that after the server is ready, we can insert records into the index.

 ```